 The nutrition and dietetics major is a good choice if you enjoy biology and chemistry as well as working with people.
 This major has been approved or accredited by the Accreditation Council for Education in Nutrition and Dietetics to provide the academic portion of the requirements for becoming a Registered Dietitian Nutritionist (RDN) since 1977.
 Students who do not continue on the pathway to becoming an RDN have successfully pursued careers as community nutritionists, dietetic technicians and food service managers.

 As you immerse yourself in field and classroom learning, you’ll develop communication, teamwork, management and problem-solving skills essential to a career in foods manufacturing, food service, community health and medical nutrition.

 Within the nutrition and dietetics major, you’ll study a wide variety of subjects, including anatomy and physiology; chemistry and biochemistry; food science and technology; nutrition science; management and business; education and counseling; and medical nutrition.
 A list of courses required for the nutrition and dietetics major can be found here.
 Information about all courses taught at Messiah College can be found in the Online Course Catalog.
 A number of the upper level nutrition courses are offered every other year; therefore, careful course planning is especially important for this major.
 General course scheduling guidelines can be found under the Course Scheduling Guidelines link.

-Please Note: In order to progress into the Medical Nutrition and Advanced Nutrition courses, students must achieve the minimum GPA criteria specified in the Department of Nutrition and Dietetics Handbook.
+Please Note: In order to progress into the Medical Nutrition and Advanced Nutrition courses, students must achieve the minimum GPA criteria specified in the Didactic Program in Dietetics Handbook.

 Obtaining the Registered Dietitian Nutritionist (RD/RDN) credential